BOTOX® FOR HAYFEVER (HAYTOX) IN AUCKLAND

 When will I see Haytox results, and how long do they last?

-Improvement is often noticed in 3–7 days, with full benefit by two weeks.
-Relief typically lasts 3 - 4 months.
-Many patients book 2 - 3 weeks before their worst season so results are in place when pollen rises.
+Improvement is often noticed within 3–7 days, with full benefit typically seen by two weeks.
+Relief usually lasts around 3–4 months.
+Many patients choose to book treatment 2–3 weeks before their usual hayfever season, so results are established as pollen levels rise.

 Is Haytox safe?
 Are there any side effects?

 Most effects are mild and brief: a stuffy feeling, light dripping, a small nosebleed, or a dry/crusty sensation inside the nose.
 A simple saline spray usually settles this.
-Serious effects are rare, we will discuss risks and benefits with you beforehand.
+Serious side effects are rare.
+Your suitability, along with potential risks and benefits are discussed during your consultation.

 Hayfever or a cold - how can I tell?